jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ##### PsExec

 PsExec is a command-line utility from Microsoft's Sysinternals suite that enables administrators to execute commands/processes on remote Windows systems.
-It was developed to replace telnet.
+It was developed to be a telnet replacement.
 PxExec operates over SMB for authentication, using the provided credentials to run the processes remotely.
-Unlike Remote Desktop Protocol (RDP), which provides a GUI over the target system, PsExec provides on command-line interactions.
+PsExec provides on command-line interactions unlike Remote Desktop Protocol (RDP), which provides a GUI to a target system.
 PsExec doesn't need to be installed.
 It operates by copying its executable (`psexesvc.exe`) to the target machine's administrative share ( `ADMIN$`), where it installs and runs a service to execute the specified commands.
 After execution, PsExec removes the service and the executable from the target system.

 ##### SMB Exploitation with PsExec